Brand Names: Sprycel

 What are the possible side effects of dasatinib (Sprycel)?

-- feeling tired or short of breath (even with mild exertion);
+- chest pain, feeling tired or short of breath (even with mild exertion);

-- swelling in your feet or lower legs;
+- swelling in your feet, lower legs, or midsection;

 - blue-colored lips and skin; and